Emina Torlak

 Emina Torlak is an American computer scientist and software engineer whose research concerns software verification, program synthesis, and the integration of these techniques into domain-specific languages.
-She is an associate professor of computer science at the University of Washington, and a senior principal scientist for Amazon Web Services.
+She was previously professor of computer science at the University of Washington, and is currently a senior principal scientist for Amazon Web Services.

 Education and career

 Torlak was educated in computer science at the Massachusetts Institute of Technology, earning a bachelor's degree in 2003, a master's degree in 2004, and completing her Ph.D. in 2009.
 Her dissertation, A constraint solver for software engineering: finding models and cores of large relational specifications, was supervised by Daniel Jackson.

 She worked as a researcher for IBM Research, LogicBlox, and the University of California, Berkeley from 2008 to 2014, before becoming an assistant professor at the University of Washington in 2014.
 She was promoted to associate professor in 2018, and added an affiliation with Amazon Web Services in 2021.